 Minor in Economics for Students Planning a Career in Law.
-One of the most dramatic recent developments in law is the integration of economic analysis in legal theory and decision making.
-Curricula at all major law
+One of the most dramatic recent developments in law is the integration of acapamia analysis in least the gray and is the integration of economic analysis in legal theory and decision making.
+Curricula at all major law schools reflect this change.
+Consequently, future lawyers are being trained with courses that rely increasingly on microeconomic theory and econometrics.

 The applications of economics to law have moved beyond the traditional areas of antitrust and regulation.
-Firstyear law courses now include microtions to contracts, torts, criminal law, property, and constitutional law.
+First-year law courses now include microeconomic theory with applications to contracts, torts, criminal law, property, and constitutional law.